Adegbenga-111/Enabling-Secure-Internet-Access-via-FortiGate-Firewall-in-a-Simulated-Network/README.md

 ## STEPS
 This are the steps i took in order to me this project possbile ,with images .
 ### STEP1: Accessing fortigate GUI
-In order to connect the GUI in gsn3 ,the firewall as to be to outer network through the "cloud" appliance in gns3 and
+In order to connect the GUI in gsn3 ,the firewall as to be to outer network through the "cloud" appliance.